 Matthew Kaemingk – Why Work Has a Place In Our Worship

 How can ministry leaders help lead congregants to engage their weekly work alongside their Sunday worship?
-In this episode, Joanna and Brian talk with Matthew Kaemingk, author of Work & Worship: Reconnecting Our Labor and Liturgy, about his most recent publication.
+In this episode, Joanna Meyer and Brian Gray talk with Matthew Kaemingk, author of Work & Worship: Reconnecting Our Labor and Liturgy, about his most recent publication.

 On Sunday morning formation: